MichaelCurrin/primevue-frontend-quickstart/docs/README.md

-# Prime Frontend Quickstart docs
+# PrimeVue Frontend Quickstart docs

 A simple project that uses PrimeVue on the frontend, without using Node or a build or compile step.